claudioperez/anabel/suite/dynamics/225_HW11_P3-2/index.md

 </table>

-The function `ema.analysis.ModalAnalysis` wraps a scipy routine for solving the eigenvalue problem.
+The function `emme.analysis.ModalAnalysis` wraps a scipy routine for solving the eigenvalue problem.

 ```python